 Oral feedback will be available to applicants who were unsuccessful after the final assessment stage.

-Feedback must be requested within 5 days of receipt of the notification outcome.
+Feedback must be requested within 5 days of receipt of the notification of outcome.

 NIJAC aims to publish the proposed date of this feedback in the Applicant Information Booklet.
 Feedback will normally only be available on the advertised date.
 In the event that it is not possible to publish the feedback date in the Applicant Information Booklet, applicants will be advised as soon as possible when feedback will be available.